RGBeter/Neptune/README.md

 you may wish to remove or replace this placeholder.

 The design is verified to work as a 4-layer PCB with 1 oz outer and 1/2 oz inner layers.
-A leaded HASL finish is perfectly adequate and ensures compatibility with the original solder that will inevitably be left behind on salvaged parts.
+A leaded HASL finish is adequate and ensures compatibility with the original solder that will inevitably be left behind on salvaged parts.
+If you plan to use a Mega CD/Sega CD or anything that uses the edge connector you might want to opt for an ENIG or other gold finish for this.

+For independent testing of the Mega Drive side, you might like to try Chrissy's experimental bypass boards for IC504 and IC505 in the ``helpers`` directory (more info below in the build notes).
+Due to the pitch of these

 ## Bill of Materials